 Pierce-Shimomura Lab, University of Texas at Austin

-Dr. Lotti Brose is a postdoctoral researcher in the lab of Jon Pierce at the University of Texas at Austin.
-She has been using Newormics’ D1-D5 vivoChips to study HSN neurons (part of the C. elegans egg laying circuitry) in D1-D3 animals.
+Also from the Jon Pierce laboratory at the University of Texas at Austin is Dr. Lotti Brose.
+She has been using the vivoVerse (formerly Newormics) D1-D5 vivoChips to study HSN neurons (part of the C. elegans egg laying circuitry) in D1-D3 animals.
 Lotti has been particularly happy with the speed at which worms can be imaged, and is able to reuse her vivoChips multiple times for different batches of worms.